Project-OpenBytes/portex/docs/source/schema/type_reference.rst

 #.
 Use dot ``.`` to replace the file separator ( ``/`` for Linux and ``\`` for Windows);
 #.
 Remove the file extension.

-For example there are a schema repo with the following file structure:
+For example, there is a schema repo with the following file structure:

 .. code:: shell